BrynWatson/retirement-calculator/README.md

 - API and service layer (if there was an API invloved)
 - Absolute import paths
 - Global styling
-- Responsive Layouts for mobile and smaller screens

 ## Final Notes